w3c/cogai/chunks-and-rules.md

 foo {name status; value active}
 ```

 You can then load the next property with a *do next* action.
 To make it easy to detect that this is the last property, the goal buffer will have *last* set to *true*.

-**Note** this operation assumes that the properties are written to the goal buffer.
-If necessary, we could introduce a way to name which buffer the properties should be written to, e.g. using *@to* with the module name.
+If you want to load the properties to a different module buffer, use *@to* with the module name.

 ### More complex queries